tanmay-deev/Tic-Tac-Toe_In_Java/README.md

    - Used a boolean flag (`gameOver`) to prevent further moves after a win or tie.
    - Kept track of the number of turns to determine a tie scenario.

+8. **Adding a Restart Button**
+   - Implemented a `JButton` to restart the game after a win or tie.
+   - Reset the board, game state, and UI elements when the restart button is clicked.
+   - Allowed seamless replaying of the game without restarting the application.

 #### Features Used in This Program
 - Java Swing (`JFrame`, `JPanel`, `JButton`, `JLabel`)
 - Event Handling (`ActionListener`)